 The hotels you’ll stay in are among my favorites: small, charming, historic, perfectly located.
 You benefit from Argeus‘s ability to reserve rooms in these choice places even at preferred travel times.

 Day 1: Arrive in Istanbul, Flight to Cappadocia (D)

-Airport and assists with your transfer to an evening flight to Cappadociaand transfer to your hotel, where you settle into a comfortable cave room, then enjoy a late supper.
+An Argeus representative greets you at Istanbul‘s Atatürk Airportand assists with your transfer to an evening flight to Cappadociaand transfer to your hotel, where you settle into a comfortable cave room, then enjoy a late supper.

 Day 2: Cappadocia (BLD)

 Recover from travel during a leisurely morning.
 After lunch in an old village house we drive to the Soğanlı Valley to visit one of Cappadocia’s oldest cave-monastery sites.